zeitgeistpm/documentation/docs/learn/court.md

 to the blockchain.
 Prediction markets, which rely on truthful data, reward traders who base their decisions on accurate information.
 If someone provides false information, they will be punished, while those who share accurate information will be rewarded.
-In essence, the court is a stake-weighted, plurality decision-making machine.
-Zeitgeist's court makes use of the so called "Shelling point".
+In essence, the court is a stake-weighted plurality decision-making machine.
+Zeitgeist's court makes use of the so-called _Schelling point_.
 This is achieved by voting in secret and revealing the raw vote information later.
 The outcome with the most votes wins (plurality).

 ### Connection of Court to Prediction Markets